ntop/ntopng/doc/src/plugins/localization.rst

 Plugins can put their own localized strings into localization files under the `locales` subdirectory of the plugin (see `an example here`_).
-Each file has the country code as the file name, e.g. `it.lua` contains localization strings in the italian language. ntopng currently supports the following languages:
+Each file has the country code as the file name, e.g. `it.lua` contains localization strings in the Italian language. ntopng currently supports the following languages:
 English, Czech, German, Italian, Japanese, Portuguese.
-Providing the english localization file is mandatory for the plugin as it is the fallback used when a particular string is missing for a specific language.
+Providing the English localization file is mandatory for the plugin as it is the fallback used when a particular string is missing for a specific language.